purvishce/ignite25-agent-contest-mysubmission/README.md

 There are multiple prize categories, including:
 - **Main Winner:** Top submission
-- **Honourable Mentions:** Most Dramatic Agent, Best Model Selection, Fastest Fixer, Sassiest AI Personality
+- **Honourable Mentions:** Most Dramatic Agent, Best Model Selection, Fastest Fixer, Best Start-up Idea

 ## 💡 Learning Resources

 Need help choosing the right model?

-- Check out [https://aka.ms/models-blog](https://aka.ms/models-blog) for a quick guide on model selection.
+- Check out [🎯 Your Model Selection Adventure](https://aka.ms/models-blog) for a quick guide on model selection.
-- Deepdive into labs?
-[Nitya's labs]
-- Watch videos on model selection?
-[Model Mondays video links]
+- Check out more about models on [Model Mondays](https://aka.ms/model-mondays), a reactor series on Models.

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).